ran190/Projet-JS/README.md

 ## Required configuration

-Make sure to have the version 16 or latest of node JS.
+Make sure to have the version 16 or latest of NodeJS.
 You can download the version 16 on Ubuntu with `curl -s https://deb.nodesource.com/setup_16.x | sudo bash` or `sudo apt install nodejs`

 These codes need to be used in Linux.